rajeski/People_Analytics/README.md

 # People Analytics, Human Resources Turnover

+# Preliminary Work

+1. In a business-setting, consult with organizational stakeholders to determine the focus and scope of the project.
+2. Set timeframe(s) for deliverables.
+3. Provide (regular) status updates
+4. Share initial findings with the Executive Team, e.g., Cost-benefit Analysis including estimates on maintaining status quo versus change management initiatives.
+5. Upon approval, re-purpose intial findings to be shared with Technical and/or Non-technical staff.

-# Goal(s)
+# Objective(s)
 1. Understand what are the factors contributing to employee turnover.
-2. Create a model to predict if a certain employee will leave or stay.
+2. Create a predictive model to determine if a certain employee (type) will leave or stay.

 # Analysis
 Examined overall employee satisfaction, tenure, and evaluation to determine if they are/were the three main influences determining staff departures.